 For those traveling with friends or family, the King Suite sleeps four and comes with a king bed, a Queen-sized pull-out sofa, a spacious living area, and a personal balcony.
 All rooms include a refrigerator, microwave, pour-over kitchen appliance, 43-inch LED TV, and complimentary Wi-Fi.

-The Boarding home is not only dog-friendly but eco-friendly also, demonstrated by its choice lead lighting, low flow toilets, Lather Amenities bath products, energy-efficient appliances, and eco-friendly cleaning products.
+The Boarding home is not only dog-friendly but eco-friendly also, demonstrated by its choice of lead lighting, low flow toilets, Lather Amenities bath products, energy-efficient appliances, and eco-friendly cleaning products.

-After each day enjoying the surf, guests can return and relax on the spacious rooftop deck with deluxe chaise lounges and enormous shade umbrellas.
+After each day of enjoying the surf, guests can return and relax on the spacious rooftop deck with deluxe chaise lounges and enormous shade umbrellas.

 Carroll Villa Hotel

-Housed during a national historic building in Cape May and just a half a block from the beach, The Carroll Villa Hotel is home to The Mad Batter Restaurant, consistently awarded for being one among the simplest restaurants in town.
+Housed during a national historic building in Cape May and just a half a block from the beach, The Carroll Villa Hotel is home to The Mad Batter Restaurant, consistently awarded for being one of the simplest restaurants in town.
 In trying to stay with the first aesthetic charm, the 19 guestrooms are uniquely decorated with Victorian charm.
 All the Jackson Rooms feature a King bed, private bathroom, and enormous windows offering ample natural light (and a privileged few have ocean views).

 In a town that has a number of America’s oldest seaside motels and charming Victorian B&Bs, ICONA offers a contemporary lodgings option for travelers to Cape May’s famous Beach Ave.
-Developed by world-renowned Achristavest; the hotel is chic and comfy with clean lines, and much of natural light.
-While there are some downfalls (no restaurant on-site and really limited parking), during the high-season a complimentary shuttle will transport guests to a sister property in Diamond Beach to dine at the Star Beach Bar and luxuriate in private beach access.
+Developed by world-renowned Achristavest; the hotel is chic and comfy with clean lines and much of natural light.
+While there are some downfalls (no restaurant on-site and really limited parking), during the high season a complimentary shuttle will transport guests to a sister property in Diamond Beach to dine at the Star Beach Bar and luxuriate in private beach access.